MoniPar/booklist_generator/README.md

 ### Frameworks, Libraries & Programs Used

 * [Google Spreadsheets](https://www.google.com/sheets/about/) - used as the external data store for the Students Information and Book List used for the project.
-* [Google Cloud](https://cloud.google.com/) - used to set up the following APIs
+* [Google Cloud](https://cloud.google.com/) - used to set up the following APIs.
 * [Google Drive API](https://developers.google.com/drive) - used to get credentials to securely access google files from the drive.
 * [Google Sheets API](https://developers.google.com/sheets/api) - used to access and update the spreadsheet used in this project with python code.
 * [gspread](https://docs.gspread.org/en/v5.4.0/) - a library of code used to access and update data in the Google Sheet.
 Installed by using the command `pip3 install gspread google-auth` into the terminal.
-* [Google Auth](https://google-auth.readthedocs.io/en/master/) – used to set up the authentication needed to access the project from Google Cloud
+* [Google Auth](https://google-auth.readthedocs.io/en/master/) – used to set up the authentication needed to access the project from Google Cloud.
 * [Rich Print](https://rich.readthedocs.io/en/stable/introduction.html#quick-start) - a module from the Rich library used as a drop-in replacement to do some basic syntax highlighting.
+Installed by using the command `pip3 install rich` into the terminal.
-* [Rich Console](https://rich.readthedocs.io/en/stable/console.html) - a class from the Rich library used to apply style to some print statements
+* [Rich Console](https://rich.readthedocs.io/en/stable/console.html) - a class from the Rich library used to apply style to some print statements.
-* [Time](https://realpython.com/python-sleep/) - the time module's function sleep used to suspend execution of calls and prints for a few seconds
+* [Time](https://realpython.com/python-sleep/) - the time module's function sleep, used to suspend execution of calls and prints for a few seconds.
-* [OS](https://docs.python.org/3/library/os.html?highlight=system#os.system) - system method in the OS module was used to clear the terminal
+* [OS](https://docs.python.org/3/library/os.html?highlight=system#os.system) - the system method in the OS module was used to clear the terminal.
-* [Regular Expression (re)](https://docs.python.org/3/library/re.html) - a module used to validate names and surnames
+* [Regular Expression (re)](https://docs.python.org/3/library/re.html) - a module used to validate names and surnames.
-* [sys](https://docs.python.org/3/library/sys.html) - this module was used with the exit method to exit the program
+* [sys](https://docs.python.org/3/library/sys.html) - this module was used with the exit method to exit the program.
-* [Lucidchart Flowcharts](https://www.lucidchart.com/) - used to create the flowcharts outlining the structure and functionality of the project
+* [Lucidchart Flowcharts](https://www.lucidchart.com/) - used to create the basic flowchart outlining the structure and functionality of the project.
-* [Git](https://git-scm.com/) - used for version control
+* [Git](https://git-scm.com/) - used for version control.
 * [GitHub](https://github.com/) - used as the repository for the project’s code after being pushed from Git.
-* [Heroku](https://www.heroku.com/platform) - used to deploy the application and provides an environment in which the code can execute
+* [Heroku](https://www.heroku.com/platform) - used to deploy the application and to provide an environment in which the code executes.

 [Back to Top](#index---table-of-contents)